WeSearch

 ⚡ TL;DR · AI summary

-The Kerala High Court initiated suo motu contempt proceedings over a hartal called by Dalit and Adivasi groups following the death of a BDS student, directing authorities to submit a report on related disruptions.
-The court reiterated past rulings that hartals causing public or government loss are illegal and unconstitutional.
-Meanwhile, the U.S. is reviewing a new Iranian proposal to reopen the Strait of Hormuz, which Iran has blocked since the start of the U.S.-Israeli offensive, disrupting global energy flows.
-Iran asserted that the U.S. can no longer dictate terms to other nations as diplomatic tensions persist.
+The Kerala High Court initiated suo motu contempt action over a hartal called by Dalit and Adivasi groups, directing authorities to report on related violence and disruptions.
+The U.S. is reviewing Iran's latest proposal to unblock the Strait of Hormuz, which has been closed since the start of the U.S.-Israeli offensive, impacting global energy markets.
+Meanwhile, the UAE exited OPEC and OPEC+, dealing a significant blow to the oil alliance amid ongoing regional tensions.

 Key facts